 In this post let’s look at two color knitting and how to make sure the joins are neat and tidy.
 This type of knitting is also known as block knitting or Intarsia knitting.
 The trick is to get it to look neat.
+Another name for this is intarsia knitting.

 This post may contain affiliate links.